morwen-Eledhwen/osatt/readme.txt

 It uses a Mysql database, and an external library to work properly, the library is PhpWord.
+Another library which I have begun using is fpdf to generate pdf format reports, however this is not essential as the pdf reporting section is just beginning.

 I'll expand this document as I have time.